Order of Visit: High Point #16

 Trip Summary

-Jerimoth Hill lies in the far western part of the state, less than a mile from the Connecticut border.
-As we traveled south from Maine to New York, we opted to briefly detour into Rhode Island so we could cross one more highpoint off our list.
+As we traveled south from Maine just days after the end of my 2019 Appalachian Trail thru-hike, we opted to briefly detour into Rhode Island to cross one more highpoint off our list.

-Tackling the highest summit in Rhode Island’s was extremely easy.
-And it was somewhat reminiscent of our January 2019 visit to Florida’s High Point because of its meager elevation of 812 feet.
+Tackling the highest summit in Rhode Island was extremely easy.
+Because of its meager elevation of 812 feet, it reminded us of our January 2019 visit to Florida’s High Point.

-Despite its ease, I’m glad we had Google Maps open when driving into the Rhode Island countryside.
-There was no formal parking lot at the trailhead when we visited Jerimoth Hill.
-There was just a widened shoulder for 2-3 cars to pull over on the eastbound side of Highway 101.
-So it would have been super easy to drive by and completely miss our spot.
+Despite its ease, I’m glad we had the GPS open when driving into the Rhode Island countryside.
+When we visited Jerimoth Hill, there was no formal parking lot at the trailhead.
+Instead, there was just a widened shoulder on Highway 101’s eastbound side for two to three cars to pull over.
+If I hadn’t plugged it into Google Maps, it would have been super easy to drive by and completely miss our spot.

-Once safely parked, we saw a large white sign nailed to a wooden post welcoming us to Jermoth Hill and the flat path leading into the woods.
-There were also smaller signs nailed to the trees along the path about every 20 feet so we don’t accidentally wander off track onto the neighbor private property.
+Once safely parked near the trailhead, we saw a large white sign nailed to a wooden post welcoming us to Jermoth Hill and the flat path leading into the woods.
+Smaller signs were also nailed to the trees along the path about every 20 feet so we didn’t accidentally wander off into the neighbor’s private property.

-Getting from the road to the USGS survey marker only required a 3-4 minute walk.
-However, the signs for Jerimoth Hill continued beyond the survey marker another 50 feet toward a small rocky outcropping.
+The walk from the highway to the USGS survey marker took only 3-4 minutes.
+However, the signs for Jerimoth Hill continued beyond the survey marker another 50 feet toward a small rocky outcropping where some cairns and a high point register waited for us to add out name to the list of visitors.

 In most cases, high points like Jerimoth Hill can be somewhat anti-climatic.
 This is especially true when you’re used to strenuous climbs or rocky trails that make you truly earn the badge of being a highpointer.

-But, given that I was in full-fledged “recovery mode” after my Appalachian Trail thru-hike (aka mostly just binge watching Netflix and eating pints of Ben & Jerry’s), this short side trip was just about the perfect pace for me.
+But, given that I was in full-fledged “recovery mode” after my 2,200-mile hike up the East Coast (read: binge-watching Netflix and eating pints of Ben & Jerry’s), this short side trip in Rhode Island was just about the perfect pace for me.

-And after a few quick photos to prove our presence at Jerimoth Hill, we were swiftly back in the car and heading back on our journey to New York.
+After a few quick photos to prove our presence at Jerimoth Hill, we swiftly returned to the car and headed toward our next stop in New York.
+The entire detour was so quick and easy that it almost felt as if we didn’t even go highpointing!

 Details